Hasankeyf, Turkey: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Be sure to choose the necessary kind.
-Most adapters available online are simply plug changers and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C and F. Be careful to get the right type.
+Most adapters available are simply plug changers and require your devices to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be sufficient for most areas.
+This one should work in most areas.

 November